Maozheng6/Maozheng/README.md

 ## Introduction

+I completed my Ph.D. in Computer Science, advised by Xiaojun Bi in the Human-computer Interaction Lab at Stony Brook University.
 My research focuses on intelligent multimodal input technologies on mobile devices.
-I published in UIST, CHI, and IUI.
-I've built input technologies with touch, voice, and eye gaze in Android, iOS, and Unity.
-I also have experience with LLM finetuning and computer vision.
+I integrated multiple input modalities, such as touch, voice, and eye gaze, with AI models for a more efficient and natural interaction experience.
+I’m experienced with Android, iOS, and Unity development, as well as LLM finetuning and computer vision.

 ## Education